 I’ve had RFI induce nearby radio station audio into a microphone signal before.
 However, this is not the most common type of RFI.

-As an aside, I used the Shure A15RF (link to compare prices on Amazon and B&H Photo/Video) to eliminate this RFI.
+As an aside, I used the Shure A15RF (link to check the price on Amazon) to eliminate this RFI.

 Many of our wireless devices (even Bluetooth devices) use RF carrier signals to transmit data wirelessly.
 All of these RF signals in our environment can cause noise in our audio systems which shows up in our speaker(s).